PiGames/blog/_posts/2017/2017-06-11-how-does-the-blog-work.markdown

 Something else?
 Obviously code highlighting.
 I have used [Prism](http://prismjs.com/).
 It offers a lot of languages, themes (we are using atom's One Dark or something that kinda looks like it) as well as some plugins.

-## Have you added any additional features?
-As it is pretty much a IT blog first thing I thought about was Emojis!
-Who doesn't like emojis?
-For sure people that spend most of their time in the internet.
-So an easy solution to this was [jemoji](https://github.com/jekyll/jemoji).
-After installing it you simply use it as you would for example on Slack – `:wink:` will show up as :wink: (unfortunately i couldn't find a way to add skin color eg. for :+1:).

-Something else?
-Obviously code highlighting.
-I have used [Prism](http://prismjs.com/).
-It offers a lot of languages, themes (we are using atom's One Dark or something that kinda looks like it) as well as some plugins.

 ## TL;DR
 Jekyll is an awesome tool to quickly create static customisable blogs using markdown with a lot of potential and features.
 (And can have emojis!)